wusai2333/trib/doc/lab2.md

 ```

 Lists the recent `trib.MaxTribFetch=100` tribbles that a user posted.
-Tribbles needs to be sorted in Tribble Order.
+Tribbles needs to be sorted in the Tribble Order.
 Also, it should make
 sure that the order is the same order that the user posted the
 tribbles.